InterviewsExclusive Interview With Dan Olson, CEO Of UpCity

 Dan Olson:

-I think for many, it’s a lack of understanding of what dangers are out there and the risks they’re facing without a plan in place.
+I think for many; it’s a lack of understanding of what dangers are out there and the risks they’re facing without a plan in place.
 Especially for small businesses, it’s easy to believe they are too small to be hacked.
 Unfortunately, that’s why they’re an ideal target.

 Small businesses may not make as much money as large corporations, but for that reason, they also have fewer protections in place.
 It’s easier for a cyber criminal to hack into an SMB’s data compared to a large corporation with entire departments dedicated to keeping their data safe.

 But you can’t exactly blame someone for assuming that’s the case.
 You don’t often hear about the little guys in the news getting hacked.
-It’s large corporate data breaches that make the headlines, like the infamous Capital One data breach.
+It’s significant corporate data breaches that make the headlines, like the infamous Capital One data breach.

 3. What are the biggest cybersecurity threats to US businesses in 2022?
 And why?